alekssadowski95/FreeCAD-Cookie-Cutter/README.md

 4. Create a closed wire of the cross-section, defined in step 2 in the root
 5. Transform the closed wire to one point of the cookie cutter sweep-"path", so its orthogonal to it (Here its important to transform the cross-section wire to the correct quadrant of the plane)
 6. Sweep the cross-section wire along the cookie cutter sweep-"path to create a Part::Feature object
+7. Get Macro tested by beginner FreeCAD user
-7. Make it work for imported DXF-files
+8. Make it work for imported DXF-files
+9. Get Macro tested by beginner FreeCAD user